 Diplomats and Other Goverment Officials - A, G, NATO

-- Submit the Form DS-160 and required documentation (see below) in person or by courier to the Consular Section at 4 Avenue Gabriel, Paris 75008, Monday through Friday at 2:00 pm (Effective 13 November 2017).
+Submit official and diplomatic visa applications in person or by courier to the Consular Section at 4 Avenue Gabriel, Paris 75008, Monday through Friday at 1400.
+See below for application requirements.

-- Most qualified applicants are not required to appear for an interview with a consular officer and are exempt from fees and fingerprint collection.
+Most official applicants are not required to appear for an interview with a consular officer and are exempt from fees and fingerprint collection.

-- We will contact you when your visa is ready for pickup, or you may provide a pre-paid shipping envelope (e.g. Chronopost).
+You may pick up your visa at the Embassy or provide a pre-paid shipping envelope (e.g. Chronopost).
 Processing time is normally 3-5 business days after submission of the application.
-However, these times may vary and there is no guarantee that your visa will be ready within this time frame.
-We urge travelers to apply as early as possible and to not make firm travel plans (e.g. purchase plane tickets, make non-refundable hotel reservations) before the visa has been received.
+However, processing times may vary and there is no guarantee that your visa will be ready within this time frame.
+We urge travelers to apply as early as possible and not make firm travel arrangements (e.g. purchase plane tickets, make non-refundable hotel reservations) before receiving the visa.

-- For other questions or information about diplomatic and official visas, please contact us at ParisCONSDiplomaticVisas@state.gov
+For other questions or information about diplomatic and official visas, or to track your official visa application status, please contact us at ParisCONSDiplomaticVisas@state.gov

 Certain applicants physically present in France are eligible to renew their visas without a visa interview.
 When you register and pay the fee, the online appointment system will determine if you qualify.
 If qualified, the system will provide instructions on how to submit your passport, application, and related documents to the Embassy via courier.
 This option is not available for applicants outside of France or in overseas French territories.